 Treatments for Cardiovascular Conditions Include Medications and Surgery

-Each patient’s unique treatment plan will depend on a number of factors, such as his or her specific diagnosis, the type of symptoms the condition is causing, how severe these symptoms are, and how the patient has responded to previous treatments.
-Treatment can also vary based on the patient’s age, lifestyle, and any other medications he or she is taking for unrelated conditions.
+Our multidisciplinary team of cardiologists, vascular specialists, electrophysiologists, interventional cardiologists and other heart and vascular specialists formulate unique treatment plans for patients based on their specific diagnoses, symptoms experienced and how the patient has responded to previous treatments.
+Treatment can also vary based on a patient’s age, lifestyle and any other medications he or she is taking for unrelated conditions.

-- Medications to help lower cholesterol or blood pressure, prevent blood clots or decrease the chance of experiencing a heart attack
+- Medications to help lower cholesterol or blood pressure, prevent blood clots, decrease the chance of experiencing a heart attack or prevent atrial fibrillation and other arrhythmias

 - An angioplasty (surgery to repair or unblock an artery), with or without the placement of a stent to keep the artery open afterward